junglesta/wherenodoctor/_posts/2016-01-01-02-sicknesses-that-are-often-confused.md

 ---

-Bacteria, like many of the organisms that cause infections, are so small you cannot see them without a microscope—an instrument that makes tiny things look bigger.
+Bacteria, like many of the organisms that cause infections, are so small you cannot see them without a microscope, an instrument that makes tiny things look bigger.
 Viruses are even smaller than bacteria.

 Antibiotics (penicillin, tetracycline, etc.) are medicines that help cure certain illnesses caused by bacteria.